makyo/ally/content/news/2020-07-21-limerence.md

 title: A liminal sort of love
 date: 2020-07-21
 ---
-<div class="verse">O breathe a word or two of fire!
+<pre class="verse">O breathe a word or two of fire!
         Smile, as if those words should burn me, Squeeze as lovers should—O kiss
-        And in thy heart inurn me—</div>
+        And in thy heart inurn me—</pre>

 > Keats?
 Now?
 Really?